 Cleveland is an incredibly diverse community and we have students attending our programs from around the globe.
-Specific information about diversity at CWRU can be found here from studies done by Institutional Research.
-In Fall 2017, 25% of our U.S. citizen or permanent resident graduate students were from minority groups; while 24% of our students were international.
+Specific information about diversity at CWRU can be found here and statistics on students can be found here from studies done by Institutional Research.

 We have a wide array of resources available to the CWRU community to feel welcome and develop inclusion across campus.
 Some of those resources include the Office of Multicultural Affairs, the LGBT Center, the Women's Center, Graduate Student Life, and the International Friendship Program.

 Statistics can be found on the Registrar's website here.
 Additional data is provided by Institutional Research.
 Quick and current facts at a glance can be found here.

 As part of the Coalition for Next Generation Life Science, we are committed to providing transparent admissions, demographic, and completion data for our PhDs in the life sciences.
 Currently, we have data published for Biology, Biochemistry, Biomedical Engineering, Chemical Engineering, Chemistry, Clinical Translational Science, Epidemiology and Biostatistics, Genetics and Genome Sciences, Molecular Biology and Microbiology, Molecular Medicine, Neurosciences, Nursing, Nutrition, Pathology, Pharmacology, Physiology and Biophysics, and Systems Biology and Bioinformatics.
 Coalition for Next Generation Life Science Data